-She shrugged.
 “Must not be used to this many of us in one place.”

 She grinned.
 “Mostly excited.
 Don’t get me wrong, I’m still a little anxious, but my mind is made up, so I don’t want to dwell on the negative.”

 “Good.
 Hey, do you remember that bonding ceremony we snuck into when we were in middle school?”
 It was the last time our pack had played host to one.

 She nodded.
 “Oh, yeah.
 I’ll never forget that.
 My mom was so pissed at us.”

 “So were my parents.”
 Mom and Dad had read me the riot act for disappearing without telling them where I was going on a night when our territory was full to bursting with unfamiliar wolves.